YottaDB/YDBDoc/ProgGuide/commands.rst

      .      kill:i#2 merval(i)
      quit

-On a Ubuntu system running GTM V6.1-000_x86_64, this example produces an output like the following:
+This example produces an output like the following:

 .. parsed-literal::
-   GTM>do ^profiling
+   YDB>do ^profiling
    ^trc("\*CHILDREN")="0:0:0"
    ^trc("\*RUN")="144009:76004:220013"
    ^trc("profiling","merge")="1:8001:12000:20001:16231"